somerandomsequence/csci-4831-7000-dsp/recitations/happiness.md

 summary(aov(AGE ~ HAPPY,data=df))
 {% endhighlight %}

-**Q3:** Does age explain happyness according to the ANOVA?
+**Q3:** Does age explain happiness according to the ANOVA?
 Why or why not?

 Now *load the full data* instead of just the first 1,000 rows.